Nic30/hdlConvertor/README.md

 ```

-Currently package is testet only for python3.5 under linux but should work with every python3.x on any system where is compiler with c++11 support.
+Currently package is tested only for python3.5+ (python3.6 or latest recomended) under Linux but should work with every python3.x on any system where is compiler with c++11 support (=on Windows/Mac as well).

 ### Supported languages: